 - The concomitant use of NORVIR and certain other drugs may result in known or potentially significant drug interactions.
 Consult the full prescribing information prior to and during treatment for potential drug interactions.
-(5.1, 7.2) - Toxicity in preterm neonates: NORVIR oral solution should not be used in preterm neonates in the immediate postnatal period because of possible toxicities.
-A safe and effective dose of NORVIR oral solution in this patient population has not been established (2.4, 5.2) - Hepatotoxicity: Fatalities have occurred.
-Monitor liver function before and during therapy, especially in patients with underlying hepatic disease, including hepatitis B and hepatitis C, or marked transaminase elevations (5.3, 8.6) - Pancreatitis: Fatalities have occurred; suspend therapy as clinically appropriate (5.4) - Allergic Reactions/Hypersensitivity: Allergic reactions have been reported and include anaphylaxis, toxic epidermal necrolysis, Stevens-Johnson syndrome, bronchospasm and angioedema.
-Discontinue treatment if severe reactions develop (5.5, 6.2) - PR interval prolongation may occur in some patients.
+(5.1, 7.2) - Hepatotoxicity: Fatalities have occurred.
+Monitor liver function before and during therapy, especially in patients with underlying hepatic disease, including hepatitis B and hepatitis C, or marked transaminase elevations.
+(5.2, 8.6) - Pancreatitis: Fatalities have occurred; suspend therapy as clinically appropriate.
+(5.3) - Allergic Reactions/Hypersensitivity: Allergic reactions have been reported and include anaphylaxis, toxic epidermal necrolysis, Stevens-Johnson syndrome, bronchospasm and angioedema.
+Discontinue treatment if severe reactions develop.
+(5.4, 6.2) - PR interval prolongation may occur in some patients.
 Cases of second and third degree heart block have been reported.
-Use with caution with patients with preexisting conduction system disease, ischemic heart disease, cardiomyopathy, underlying structural heart disease or when administering with other drugs that may prolong the PR interval (5.6, 12.3) - Total cholesterol and triglycerides elevations: Monitor prior to therapy and periodically thereafter (5.7) - Patients may develop new onset or exacerbations of diabetes mellitus, hyperglycemia (5.8) - Patients may develop immune reconstitution syndrome (5.9) - Patients may develop redistribution/accumulation of body fat (5.10) - Hemophilia: Spontaneous bleeding may occur, and additional factor VIII may be required (5.11)
+Use with caution with patients with preexisting conduction system disease, ischemic heart disease, cardiomyopathy, underlying structural heart disease or when administering with other drugs that may prolong the PR interval.
+(5.5, 12.3) - Total cholesterol and triglycerides elevations: Monitor prior to therapy and periodically thereafter.
+(5.6) - Patients may develop new onset or exacerbations of diabetes mellitus, hyperglycemia.
+(5.7) - Patients may develop immune reconstitution syndrome.
+(5.8) - Patients may develop redistribution/accumulation of body fat.
+(5.9) - Hemophilia: Spontaneous bleeding may occur, and additional factor VIII may be required.
+(5.10)